JuliaLang/www_old.julialang.org/blog/_posts/2016-12-xx-moredots.md

   compile higher-order functions.

-Finally, we'll review that why, since these dots actually correspond to `broadcast` operations, they can **combine arrays and scalars, or containers of different shapes and kinds**.
+Finally, we'll review that why, since these dots actually correspond to `broadcast` operations, they can **combine arrays and scalars, or combine containers of different shapes and kinds**.
 And, moreover, Julia 0.6 expanded and clarified the notion of a "scalar" for `broadcast`, so that it is **not limited to numerical operations**: you can use `broadcast` for string processing and many other tasks as well.